metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 ;
 ```

-If you are using variables, that are not defined in the flux, you can pass them on with the CLI:
+If you are using variables that are not defined in the flux, you can pass them on with the CLI:

 e.g.